rob-brown/tricks-of-the-trade-jekyll/_posts/2022-10-17-reverse-engineering-dampes-dungeon-adventure.markdown

 The next data field is the best completion time.
 It is a four-byte integer (little endian) measured in centiseconds.
 Yes, centiseconds.
 The game never shows more than two decimal points.
 So there’s no need to use a more standard unit like milliseconds.
 This make the value more compact.

 Even though four bytes could store a larger value, the timer is capped at 59:59.99.
-I made a full 64-chamber dungeon.
+I made a full 64-chamber dungeon, including every boss and mini-boss.
 I was able to complete that labyrinth well under the hour limit.

 Note that you must first play through and beat a dungeon before you can save it to an amiibo.
 There will always be a completion time.